vibridi/gomock/README.md

     $ --help, -h     show help
     $ --version, -v  print the version

+## Features

+This tool is able to resolve composed interfaces, however all declarations must live in the same directory or sub-directories relative to the main file.
+To see this in action, run `make example-compose`.

 ## Example

 To try out the tool after cloning the repo: